Agapio7/Decision-Trees-and-XGBoost-Algorithm-Documentation/README.md

 * Column (feature) subsampling uses Random Forest.
 * Column sub-sampling prevents over-fitting even more so than the traditional row sub-sampling.
 * Column sub-samples also boosts up computations of the parallel algorithm.
+* According to user feedback, using column sub-sampling prevents over-fitting even more so than the traditional row sub-sampling (which is also supported).

 ### SPLITTING ALGORITHMS
 #### Exact Greedy Algorithm: